shamblett/coap/README.md

 etags et al.) are supported

 Observation of resources is supported with the client 'listening' for observed resource updates when configured for this.
 The client supports both IPV4 and IPV6 communications and multicast operation.

-CoAP over DTLS(secure CoAP) is not supported.
+Experimental CoAPS support (secure CoAP over DTLS) is provided with via an OpenSSL binding using the [dtls](https://pub.dev/packages/dtls) library for certificate support and an [Eclipse tinydtls](https://github.com/eclipse/tinydtls/tree/develop) binding for Pre-Shared Keys and Raw Public Keys.
+In order to use CoAPS, OpenSSL and/or tinydtls binaries need to be available on your/the target system, and you need to enable at least one of the two backends in the config you are using.

+For Flutter apps, you can provide tinydtls binaries for Linux, Android, and Windows via the Plugin [dart_tinydtls_libs](https://pub.dev/packages/dart_tinydtls_libs).
+Alternatively, you can also download the binaries directly from the Plugin's [GitHub Repository](https://github.com/namib-project/dart_tinydtls_libs).

 Many examples of usage are provided in the examples directory using the [coap.me](https://coap.me/) and [californium](https://www.eclipse.org/californium/) test servers.

-# Setup
+## Setup
 * Add this as dependency in your `pubspec.yaml`:
 ```yaml
 dependencies: